Code-Institute-Submissions/MS1-infinity-gym/README.md

 ###### Timetable-Page:
 A simple and clear timetable has been created where the user can easily find his or her class.
 The timetable provides a weekly timetable with information about the times and locations where classes are conducted.
-It is also indicated how many people can participate in the lesson due to Covid-19.
+It is also indicated how many people can participate in the lessons due to Covid-19.

 ###### Location-Page:
-The location page is easy to find via the main navigation.
+The location page is easy to find via the navigation bar.
 On this page you will find the address and a small map of the location.

 #### Features Left to Implement

-For the future of the website it would be easy to create a contact form.
-Interested parties can then leave their e-mail address and the customer list can be expanded on this basis.
+For the future of the website, it would be easy to create a contact form.
+Interested parties can then leave their e-mail address and on this basis the customer list can be expanded.

 ## Technologies Used
 ---